shiatsumat/Hash/Reference.md

 * The grammar of Hash is quite similar to C++.
 * Expressions and statements are very similarly treated.
-* Every definition will be automatically pre-declared.
+* Every definition will be automatically declared forward.

 ## Comment